Chart Color Schemes

 Oak Park's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Oak Park's health outcomes show excellent results, particularly for younger populations who have a very low prevalence of common health conditions.
+Oak Park's health outcomes data shows exceptional results, with younger age groups having particularly low prevalence of common health conditions.

-The private health cover rate is approximately 52%, slightly higher than the average SA2 area (~4,463 people).
-Mental health issues and asthma are the most prevalent medical conditions in Oak Park, affecting 7.5% and 7.0% of residents respectively.
-A total of 74.2% of residents reported being free from medical ailments, compared to 72.2% across Greater Melbourne.
-As of June 2021, 12.9% (1,094 people) of Oak Park's population is aged 65 and over, lower than Greater Melbourne's 14.0%.
-Despite this, health outcomes among seniors require more attention than the broader population.
+The area has a private health cover rate of approximately 52%, which is higher than the average SA2 area (~4,458 people).
+Mental health issues and asthma were found to be the most prevalent medical conditions, affecting 7.5% and 7.0% of residents respectively.
+A total of 74.2% of residents reported being completely free from medical ailments, compared to 72.2% in Greater Melbourne.
+As of 12th June 2021, Oak Park has 12.9% of its population aged 65 and over (1,093 people), which is lower than the 14.0% in Greater Melbourne.
+Despite this, health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health